 In more detail;

-The acellular pertussis vaccine simply cannot cause whooping cough, as it doesn’t have any live bacteria or toxin in it.
+The pertussis vaccine simply cannot cause whooping cough, as it doesn’t have any live bacteria or toxin in it.
 It’s physically impossible.
 You can only get sick if you’re exposed to someone who’s infected, and if you and they are vaccinated, the risk is greatly reduced.

 However, no vaccine is 100% effective, and it is therefore always possible to get a disease even though you are vaccinated against it.
 There are a number of reasons why this can occur, and for more information about that please take a look here.
-Of course if, despite the vaccine, you get the disease, you can then pass it on to others.
-So as ever, common sense is important, and recognise that if you have a cough or cold, that may herald the start of more serious disease for yourself, and disease that could be life threatening to others – so if you think you might be coming down with something, whether or not you are vaccinated, dont visit the very young, very old, or those vulnerable to serious infectious disease through illness or treatment.
+If, despite the vaccine, you get the disease, you can then pass it on to others.
+So as ever, common sense is important, and recognise that if you have a cough or cold, that may herald the start of more serious disease for yourself, and disease that could be life threatening to others – so if you think you might be coming down with something, whether or not you are vaccinated, don’t visit the very young, very old, or those vulnerable to serious infectious disease through illness or treatment.